 View Related Products by Product Action

-Currently there are no citations for PEAQX tetrasodium salt.
 Do you know of a great paper that uses PEAQX tetrasodium salt from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area

 Tocris offers the following scientific literature in this area to showcase our products.
 We invite you to request* your copy today!

 *Please note that Tocris will only send literature to established scientific business / institute addresses.

 This product guide provides a background to Huntington's disease research and lists around 100 products for the study of:

 - Proteolysis and Inclusion Bodies